tizianocoluzzi/TrustMyBike/README.md

 The available project material explicitly identifies the following targets and achieved constraints:

-- Total power less than or equal to 6 W: accomplished, with a reported operating point of 120 mA at 3.3 V, corresponding to about 369 mW.
+- [x] Total power less than or equal to 6 W with a reported operating point of 120 mA at 3.3 V, corresponding to about 369 mW.
-- Time duration of 10 h plus 14 h deep sleep: accomplished, with the note that a 2000 mA battery is sufficient.
+- [x] Time duration of 10 h plus 14 h deep sleep.
-- Reconnection latency of 1 s: accomplished.
+- [x] Reconnection latency of 1 s.
-- Machine-learning accuracy target of 80%, with QWK reported as 80%: not accomplished due to the low numbered dataset.
+- [ ] Machine-learning accuracy target of 80%, with QWK reported as 80%: not accomplished due to the low numbered dataset.
-- Sampling frequency established at 50 Hz via FFT.
+- [x] Sampling frequency established at 50 Hz via FFT.

 ---